Chinch-Bug/clangen-genemod/docs/dev/writing/shortevents.md

 > An event_id is formatted as following: `biome_type_cause_seasondescription#`,
 >
 >- 'cause' is something of a secondary type indicator.
 Perhaps a death event is for death by heat stroke, you could use `heat` for the 'cause' section of the id.
-Or if a cat is hurt by a certain animal, you can indicate the animal here.
+Or if a rabbit is hurt by a certain animal, you can indicate the animal here.
 If you cannot think of an appropriate 'cause' then you do not have to include one.
 >- if an event happens in more than one season, but not all seasons, then you can use `multi` for the 'season' section of the id
 >- If you are making new_cat or other_clan events, please include if the event is hostile/neutral/welcoming or hostile/neutral/allies in the ID
 >- If the event is under some kind of constraint, like being skill locked or relationship locked, please indicate that in the ID